Back to Blog

 Potential Risks of Feeding Watermelon to Dogs

-• Seeds: Watermelon seeds can cause intestinal blockage, especially in small dogs.
-Always remove them before serving.
+• Seeds: Can cause blockages, especially in small dogs.
+Always remove them.

 How to Safely Serve Watermelon to Your Dog

-• Serve fresh or frozen for a refreshing treat.
+• Serve fresh or frozen as a summer treat

-Remember, treats like watermelon should make up no more than 10% of your dog's daily caloric intake.
+Like any treat, watermelon should make up no more than 10% of your dog's daily calories.

 Conclusion